What is Parkinson’s Disease?

 Homes can be adapted with support from occupational therapists to enable people with PD to stay independent.
 If mobility problems result in an increased risk of falling, emergency call bells and pendants are available.
 Simply carrying a mobile phone around may also mean easy access to emergency support.

 Self-care and maintaining social links are also important, especially in managing the non-motor symptoms of PD such as depression and sleeplessness.
-Support groups are also available both locally and online.
+Parkinson’s support groups are also available both locally and online.

 The symptoms of PD are mainly caused by low dopamine concentrations in the brain.
 The main aim of medications that treat the symptoms of PD is to replace or mimic the action of that dopamine.